Treating suppliers fairly

 In 2016 the group's compliance with the Prompt Payment Code was 96%.

 The procurement teams within our subsidiary businesses assess the CR performance of the suppliers they engage with using a self-assessment questionnaire.
 This questionnaire is sent mainly to prospective suppliers at the ‘prequalification’ and ‘invitation to tender’ stage of the procurement process, although it is also sent to existing suppliers in some instances.
 The issues covered by the questionnaire include both environmental and social areas, including management of their supply chain.

-The results of the questionnaires allow us to identify and act upon any potential sustainability risks, as well as to select products and services which have positive social and environmental impacts.
-The information is analysed to produce a score which is factored into procurement decisionmaking, and helps us raise awareness of our CR commitments with suppliers and also improve their performance.
+The results of the questionnaires allow us to identify and act upon any potential sustainability risks, meet our requirements under the Modern Slavery Act, as well as to select products and services which have positive social and environmental impacts.
+The information is analysed to produce a score which is factored into procurement decision making, and helps us raise awareness of our CR commitments with suppliers and also improve their performance.

-During 2015, the Consumer Credit Division’s procurement team began working to develop an intranet-based portal that will enable all the data collected from suppliers (including CR, data protection and information security) to be recorded and tracked in one place.
-It is anticipated that this portal will be launched in 2016.
+During 2016, the Consumer Credit Division’s procurement team launched an intranet that will enable all the data collected from suppliers (including CR, data protection and information security) to be recorded and tracked in one place.